The Projective Linear Supergroup and the SUSY-preserving automorphisms of ${\mathbf P}^{1|1}$: Introduction

 The question of singling out the SUSY-preserving automorphisms inside this supergroup was already settled over the complex field by Manin \cite{ma1} and Witten \cite{witten}, we extend their considerations to an arbitrary algebraically closed field $k$, $\mathrm{char}(k) \neq 2$, and provide some extra details of their proofs.

 The organization of this paper is as follows.
-In Sec. \ref{pmn-sec} we review some facts on the projective superspace, its functor of points, line bundles and projective morphisms.
+In Sec. \ref{pmn-sec} we start by reviewing some generally known facts on the projective superspace and its functor of points to establish our notation.
+We then discuss line bundles and projective morphisms, proving, in Prop. \ref{linebundles-obs}, that the Picard group of $\bP^{m|1}$ is $\Z$.
+To our knowledge this result is new and gives insight into projective supergeometry.
 In Sec. \ref{pgl-sec} we define the projective linear supergroup in terms of functor of points and we prove its representability by realizing it as a closed subsuperscheme of the general linear supergroup.
 Then, in Sec. \ref{aut-sec} we prove that the projective linear supergroup is the supergroup of automorphisms of the projective superspace in the case of one odd dimension.
-In Sec. \ref{susy-sec} we use the machinery developed previously to prove that the subsupergroup of $\Aut(\bP^{1|1})$ of SUSY preserving automorphisms of $\bP^{1|1}$ consists precisely of the irreducible component $(\mathrm{SpO}_{2|1})^0$ of the $2|1$-symplecticorthogonal supergroup $\mathrm{SpO}_{2|1}$ containing the identity.
+Though the approach in both Sec. \ref{pgl-sec} and \ref{aut-sec} resembles closely the ordinary one, the results are novel in the supergeometric context.
+In Sec. \ref{susy-sec}, we use the machinery developed previously to prove that the subsupergroup of $\Aut(\bP^{1|1})$ of SUSY preserving automorphisms of $\bP^{1|1}$ consists precisely of the irreducible component $(\mathrm{SpO}_{2|1})^0$ of the $2|1$-symplecticorthogonal supergroup $\mathrm{SpO}_{2|1}$ containing the identity.
+This section is a generalization of the claims made by Manin in \cite{ma1} regarding complex supergeometry and provides proofs for such claims for a generic algebraically closed field.

-{\bf Acknoledgements.} We are indebted to Prof. D. Gaitsgory for clarifying to us the structure of line bundles over $\bP^n_A$ in the ordinary setting.
+{\bf Acknowledgements.} We are indebted to Prof. D. Gaitsgory for clarifying to us the structure of line bundles over $\bP^n_A$ in the ordinary setting.
 We also thank Prof. L. Migliorini for helpful discussions.
+We are also grateful to the anonymous Referee for his/her suggestions and remarks on the paper.